Skip to content

 When consulting your converter on the suitable material, it’s only natural to emphasize everything you want your part to have.
 However, it can also be helpful to stress the importance of certain aspects over others.

 If you need incredibly precise die cut tolerances, you’ll want your converter to know about it.
-Likewise, if your tolerances don’t matter as much, you could save money on a cheaper material that still gets the job done.
+Likewise, if your tolerances don’t matter as much, you could save money on a cheaper material that still does the job.

-Building a product takes more than the production itself, it has to function well to be successful.
+Building a product takes more than the production itself; it has to function well to succeed.

 Before you choose a converter, you’ll want to decide whether your product will be in roll or sheeted form and whether your adhesive will peel for application.